IKKUengine/SimulatedCPSLabVIEWEnergySystem/README.md

 ![alt text](etaNetSystemArchitecture.png)

+Figure: Schematic representation of the system architecture concept.
+Producer (P), Consumer (C), Storage (S), Data Acquisition (DQ), Controlling and Configuration (Conig).
+The big blue arrows indicate the direction of the energy flows.

 ## Prerequisites
 * To use the software, NI LabVIEW version 2017 or later is required.
 LabVIEW is a development environment and is for any measurement or control system.
 If you don't have a license for the development environment, you can use the evaluating version for now.
 [You can download it here](http://www.ni.com/de-de/shop/labview.html).
 * SQLite is used here for the database.
 The SQLite library can be integrated directly into corresponding applications so that no additional server software is required.
 Here the SQLite library for LabVIEW by Dr. James Powell was used.
 [Here you can download and install it](http://sine.ni.com/nips/cds/view/p/lang/de/nid/212894).